 That’s it.
 Concentration and Mindfulness.
 Being fully present in the moment of here and now.
 Bringing the concentration back to the breath each time it moves away.
 Always returning to the breath…..over and over and over and over.

 That is meditation.

 Know that meditation is not a competition.
-It is not an activity that we set out to measure in terms of some standard of excellence.
-It is not a practice that begins with expectations like, “This time I will sit and not have one thought come to mind!”
-This is one way to set yourself up for disappointment, feelings of not “doing it right”, and self criticism.
+It’s not an activity that we set out to measure in terms of some standard of excellence.
+It’s not a practice that begins with expectations like, “This time I will sit and not have one thought come to mind!”
+This is one way to set yourself up for disappointment, feelings of not “doing it right” and self criticism.
 There is no room for these things in meditation.
 Reflect upon your experience, but do not “evaluate” or “judge” it.